UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 However, we are just at the beginning of our literature research and are sure that more will be listed here due to the variety of sources.

+## Research Methods

+The book covers a few.
+We'll talk about a few other Modeling and Simulation focused ones (What I really consider more Quantitative ones), so my nomenclature differs a bit.

 ## References

 * [Chen, J. Y., & Barnes, M. J. (2014).
 Human–agent teaming for multirobot control: A review of human factors issues.
 IEEE Transactions on Human-Machine Systems, 44(1), 13-29.](https://ieeexplore.ieee.org/document/6697830/)